All Episodes

 Ooh.

-Does he think that this makes people lean back in their chairs and go, oh, I've been so wrong.
+Does he think that this makes people lean back in their chairs and go, oh, I've been so wrong?

-He he is in charge.
+He is in charge.

 His thumb is on the pulse of this.